-According to the House Settlement, as an Equivalency sport, I am "Not Eligible" to receive a Broadcast NIL.
-This limitation is based on the classification of Women's Lacrosse as an Additional Sport and the amount of my athletic scholarship (Full vs. Partial), rather than the commercial use of my NIL.
+According to the House Settlement, I am "Not Eligible" to receive a Broadcast NIL payment.
+This limitation is based on the classification of Tennis as an Additional Sport, rather than the commercial use of my NIL.
 The classification of sports established by the House Settlement Classes appears to violate the Policy Interpretation of Title IX, which prohibits classifying sports in a manner that disproportionately offers benefits or opportunities to members of one sex.
-See Appendix C.
+See Appendix B.